 Looking beyond the names and numbers of the past, you’ll discover that you can choose between a 496-hp and a 670-hp model.
 Both include standard all-wheel drive, as will all future ICE-powered Chargers.

-All of those performance metrics, including peak horsepower outputs, account for the additional 40 horsepower provided temporarily by the “PowerShot” button, which debuted on the Charger Daytona EV concept.
+All those performance metrics, including peak horsepower outputs, account for the additional 40 horsepower provided temporarily by the “PowerShot” button, which debuted on the Charger Daytona EV concept.

 Charger Daytona Electric Range